stevegrossi/sweet_beats/README.md

 ## Improvements I’d Like to Make

 - More and better `Instrument`s!
-- Processes will eventually get out of sync.
-I'm considering fixing this with either
-  - a single metronome process which publishes beats, which each track process subscribes to, or
-  - a time-based solution, where tracks adjust `sleep` times for drift from their moment of initialization
+- Notes on a given beat aren't guaranteed to be simultaneous-especially with very many tracks—since we loop over all tracks to play them.
 - A better API?
 At least one that allows composition.
 - Specifiable tempo per-track

 ## Additional Resources

-- http://elixirsips.com/episodes/062_quickie_synth.html, a bt out of date, but this tutorial was the inspiration behind this project
+- http://elixirsips.com/episodes/062_quickie_synth.html, a bit out of date, but this tutorial was the inspiration behind this project
 - Samples from [99Sounds](http://99sounds.org/drum-samples/)